Treasurer; Shareholder; Director; Energy; Business Litigation

 Liz recently represented the plaintiffs in Hippert v.
 Ritchie before the 2011-2012 Minnesota Special Redistricting Panel.
 She previously served as legal counsel to the 2001-2002 Minnesota Special Redistricting Panel, advising on issues relevant to redrawing state legislative and congressional districts including election processes, demographics, criteria and possible new redistricting plans.
 In 2004, Liz co-authored, “Should Judges Get Out of Redistricting?” with Minnesota Court of Appeals Judge Thomas J. Kalitowski for Bench & Bar of Minnesota.

 Liz is admitted to practice before Minnesota, North Dakota and Wisconsin state courts, the U.S. District Court for the District of Minnesota and the Eighth Circuit Court of Appeals.
-She is a member of the Minnesota State and Hennepin County Bar associations and Minnesota Women Lawyers, and is immediate past chair of the Minnesota State Bar Association Professionalism Committee.
+She is a member of the Minnesota State and Hennepin County Bar associations and Minnesota Women Lawyers, and has served two terms as chair of the Minnesota State Bar Association Professionalism Committee.

 Liz is presently an adjunct professor at the University of St. Thomas School of Law, where she teaches “Accounting for Lawyers.”
 She serves on the Board of Governors for the University of St. Thomas School of Law, the William C. Norris Institute Advisory Board, the board of the Minneapolis Downtown Council and the board of Children’s Law Center.
 She has provided pro bono services as a Hennepin County guardian ad litem since 2001, advocating for the best interests of abused and neglected children.